masoncfrancis/cs5060/midterm/README.md

 times there is a lack of detail in what is being asked by particular questions.
 Greater detail would likely solve the problem.
 So don't worry, students are not under the impression that this is an issue because of the quality of your English.
 I know you mention this in the midterm question prompt, but I thought I'd offer greater detail than I have previously when discussing this with you.
+I also understand this is easier said than done, so do what you will with this feedback.